mattermost/docs/source/install/troubleshooting.rst

 **Connect to another server**

-1. Create an account at https://demo.mattermost.com
+1. Create an account at https://demo.mattermost.com.
-2. Erase your mobile application and reinstall it
+2. Erase your mobile application and reinstall it.
-3. In your mobile app, enter the server URL https://demo.mattermost.com and then your login credentials to see if the connection is working
+3. In your mobile app, enter the server URL https://demo.mattermost.com and then your login credentials to see if the connection is working.

 **Connect with another device**